hopsoft/docker-nginx/README.md

 Create an nginx configuration directory on the host at `/etc/nginx`, then configure nginx to meet your needs.

+__Important__: Be sure to add `daemon off` at the top of `/etc/nginx/nginx.conf`

-You can create the default configuration like so.
+You can easily create the default configuration like so.

 ```
 mkdir /etc/nginx